asifr/presskit/README.md

 ## Environment Variables

-Presskit supports environment variables throughout your configuration using the `env:` prefix.
+Presskit supports environment variables throughout your configuration using standard shell expansion syntax (`${VAR}` or `$VAR`).
 This is essential for keeping sensitive data like database passwords out of your configuration files.

 ### Using Environment Variables